 Wednesday April 20, 2022

-With an official introduction from the Swiss Consulate, dive into an exhibition by Swiss photographer Andri Pol featuring exclusive behind the scenes images within CERN followed by a discussion about the intersection of art and science among panelists from our partnering organizations.
-Connect over cocktails and light catering throughout.
+With an official introduction from the Swiss Consulate, special guests were invited to dive into an exhibition by Swiss photographer Andri Pol featuring exclusive behind the scenes images within CERN followed by a discussion about the intersection of art and science among panelists from our partnering organizations, with the opportunity to connect over cocktails and light catering throughout.

 The intersection of art and science